alinahid477/vmw-calculator-devops/README.md

 then:

-`$ kubectl apply -f calc-devops/kubernetes/tanzu/calc-k8-cluster.yaml`
+`$ kubectl apply -f kubernetes/tanzu/calc-k8-cluster.yaml`

-OR

-**You can use [vsphere with tanzu wizard](https://github.com/alinahid477/vsphere-with-tanzu-wizard) to create workload cluster**

 ## file explanation:
 In the yaml file notice the below section: